moo-man/WFRP4e-FoundryVTT/README.md

 - [The Imperial Zoo](https://foundryvtt.com/packages/wfrp4e-zoo/) - A bestiary and travelogue of three daring expeditions into the Old World, ranging from the heights of Karak Kadrin to the city of Miragliano in the southern land of Tilea, and including dozens of creatures, beasts and monsters.

 - [Salzenmund: City of Salt and Silver](https://foundryvtt.com/packages/wfrp4e-salzenmund/) - Salzenmund promises opportunity and excitement to adventurous souls, detailing the ambitions and conquests of the new ruling Gausser family, the vicious smuggling and piracy conspiracies, and the growing forbidden cults.

+- [Old World Bundle II](https://foundryvtt.com/packages/wfrp4e-owb2/) - Contains eight more titles previously released as short PDF only options that will help expand your WFRP adventures.

 **Unofficial**